 At the same time, thyroid hormones interface with other hormone cycles in the body.
-So, thyroid conditions can disrupt the sleep cycle.
+So, some conditions can disrupt the sleep cycle.
 T3 is also critical to muscle and tissue growth.

-When the thyroid is underactive, it doesn’t produce enough of these hormones.
+When it is underactive, it doesn’t produce enough of these hormones.
 As a result, people with low-functioning thyroids experience disruptive symptoms.

 Hypothyroidism is the medical term for a thyroid that doesn’t produce enough thyroxine or triiodothyronine.
 Hypothyroidism typically has an underlying cause.

 Physicians typically want to determine the underlying cause of hypothyroidism to pursue the best course of treatment.
 The most typical causes of hypothyroidism include:

 - Iodine insufficiency/goiter

 - Medication side-effect

 - Pituitary gland condition (congenital or tumor)

 Different underlying causes require different treatments.
 In a worst-case scenario, an endocrinologist might have to remove a patient’s thyroid.
 In these cases, a patient will have to take synthetic (pill) versions of the thyroid’s hormones as part of staying healthy.